 Overview

-Albert Carroll focuses his practice on litigation involving corporations and alternative entities formed under Delaware law.
-As a litigator, he represents and guides clients through fiduciary duty claims, contract disputes, M&A challenges, and summary proceedings under Delaware’s business statutes in the Delaware Court of Chancery and the Delaware Supreme Court.
-Albert also represents clients in business litigation in Delaware federal court.
+Albert Carroll is a partner of Morris James LLP and serves as Vice Chair of the Firm's Corporate and Commercial Litigation group.
+Albert focuses his practice on litigation involving corporations and alternative entities formed under Delaware law.
+He litigates fiduciary duty claims, contract disputes, M&A challenges, and summary proceedings under Delaware's business statutes in the Delaware Court of Chancery and the Delaware Supreme Court.
+Albert also represents clients in contract or business tort litigation in Delaware federal court, the Delaware Superior Court, and arbitrations under Delaware law.

-Another component of Albert's practice includes advising directors or committees of directors serving on the boards of Delaware corporations on governance, fiduciary, and investigatory matters under Delaware law.
+Another component of Albert's practice includes advising boards of directors, special committees, managers, or general partners of Delaware corporations or alternative entities on governance, fiduciary, and investigatory matters under Delaware law involving active litigation or litigation risk.

 Litigation Experience

-- Fiduciary duty actions arising out of alleged mismanagement or self-dealing
+- Fiduciary duty actions arising out of alleged mismanagement, self-dealing, usurped corporate opportunities, failure of oversight, bad faith, or aiding and abetting

-- Actions seeking or contesting the removal of directors, general partners or managing members
+- Actions disputing the appointment or removal of directors, officers, general partners, or managers

-- Breach of contract actions involving stock preferences, restrictive covenants, transfer restrictions, etc.
+- Breach of contract actions involving LLC agreements, partnership agreements, stock preferences, asset purchase agreements, restrictive covenants, transfer restrictions, etc.

 - Books and records inspection demands